ITBS Test- Iowa Assessment and Preparation Guide

-Learn about the types of questions they’ll encounter, try out some free sample questions, and access has expertly written practice material.
+Try out some practice questions, and access has expertly written practice tests.
 With resources for parents, students, and teachers, preparing for gifted programs admissions tests and end-of-year exams has never been easier.

 What Is the ITBS Test?

-If your child is in elementary or junior high school in the United States, chances are they will take the Iowa Test of Basic Skills or ITBS.
-The ITBS is a series of standardized tests used to assess student achievement and progress from kindergarten through grade 8.
+If your child is in primary school or middle school in the United States, chances are they will take the Iowa Test of Basic Skills or the ITBS test.
+The ITBS test is a series of standardized tests used to assess student progress and achievement in the grade levels.
+This means from kindergarten and first grade all the way to eighth grade.

 Some people might be confused by the name of the test, thinking it’s only for students in Iowa.
 However, the Iowa Tests of Basic Skills are actually used throughout the United States to help track student performance.

-Because the ITBS is an achievement test, it’s important to practice for it before taking the real thing.
-TestPrep-Online offers some great ITBS practice tests that will help your child familiarize themselves with the test’s structure and question types.
+Because the ITBS exam is an achievement test, it is important to practice for it before taking the real thing.
+TestPrep-Online offers some great ITBS practice tests that will help your child familiarize themselves with the test format and the type of questions in different content sections.

-The Iowa Test of Basic Skills, or ITBS for short, is sort of like the SATs for elementary and middle schoolers.
-Every year, students in grades K-12 take the ITBS to see how much they’ve learned in reading, language arts, mathematics, science, and social studies.
+The Iowa Test of Basic Skills is like the SATs but for elementary and middle schoolers.
+Every year, students in grades K-12 take the ITBS to see how much they have learned in different subject areas such as reading, language arts, mathematics, science, and social studies.

-The test is given in groups, so it’s not just a bunch of kids taking the same test at the same time – it’s actually a pretty big production.
+The test is given in groups.
+So, it is not just a bunch of kids taking the same test at the same time.
+It is actually a pretty big production.
 But don’t worry.
-The results of the ITBS are confidential, so your child’s score won’t be put on blast for everyone to see.
+The results of the ITBS test are confidential, so your child’s score will not be put on blast for everyone to see.

 What Are the Iowa Assessments?

-The Iowa Assessments is the newest standardized test on the block, but some schools and parents still hold on to the old ITBS tests.
+The Iowa Assessments is a relatively new standardized test.
+However, some schools and parents still hold on to the old ITBS tests.
 While the test format remains the same, the Iowa Assessments have a few modifications.
 One of the biggest changes is that the test is now aligned with the Common Core State Standards.

-This means that the skills tested on the IA are more in line with what students are expected to know at each grade level.
-In addition, the IA features updated content and questions that are more challenging than those on the ITBS.
-As a result, the Iowa Assessments provide a more accurate measure of student progress.
+This means that the skills tested on the Iowa Assessments are more in line with what students are expected to know at each grade level.
+In addition, the Iowa Assessments feature updated content and questions that are more challenging than those on the ITBS test.
+As a result, the Iowa Assessments provide a more accurate measure of student progress at each grade level.

-Riverside Insights’ Iowa Assessments measures students’ performance against next-generation education standards.
+Riverside Insights’ Iowa Assessments measure students’ performance against next-generation education standards.
 Thanks to efficiencies in the testing design and robust reporting, the Iowa assessment system enables more accurate evaluation.

 The Iowa Basic Skills test is an achievement test administered to students in K-12 that measures students’ comprehension of subjects that they learn in school.
 The Iowa Assessment was introduced as a new program for the 2011 – 2012 school season.